juanmorschrott/fraud-detection/README.md

 As we all know, many systems in Spain are a bit old-fashioned and get some readings in XML and some others in CSV, so we need to be able to implement adaptors for both inputs.

-For this first iteration, we will try to identify readings that are either higher or lower than the annual average ± 50%.
+For this first iteration, we will try to identify readings that are 50% higher than the annual average.

 ## Layers